-Philosophy is the rigorous study of fundamental questions about value, logic, reality and our ability to know it, and of how answers to these questions might matter to our understanding of psychology as a science, or constitutional law, or the ethical codes we ask physicians to follow.
-Philosophers work by constructing careful and detailed arguments, with enough creativity and enough precision that we can make progress on problems that from the outside look too abstract to ever address.
-One result is that philosophy majors are highly trained in abstract thought, precision in thinking and writing, and creatively generating rigorous arguments for new ideas, and these skills serve them very well in whatever else they go on to do.
+Philosophers work by constructing careful and detailed arguments, with enough creativity and precision that we can make progress on problems that from the outside look too abstract to ever address.
+One result is that philosophy students are highly trained in critical and abstract thought, they have precision in thinking and writing, and they creatively generate rigorous arguments for new ideas.
+These skills serve them very well in whatever else they go on to do.
+Philosophy students have some of the highest scores on admission tests for graduate schools (GRE, LSAT, MCAT, etc).

-The Rice Department of Philosophy has two particular strengths worth noting.
-One is in ethics and political philosophy, where the department has an international reputation in areas such as blame, justice, achievement, the ethics of marriage, and the motive to do the right thing.
-The other is in the philosophy of mind, where the department has leading theorists of consciousness and the philosophical interpretation of neuroscientific findings.
+Rice's Department of Philosophy has two particular strengths.
+In the field of ethics, the department has an international reputation in areas such as blame, justice, achievement, medical ethics, the ethics of marriage, and the motive to do the right thing.
+In the philosophy of mind, the department has leading theorists of consciousness and the philosophical interpretation of neuroscientific findings.
+Faculty in the Department of Philosophy are also closely involved in a number of interdisciplinary programs, such as Politics, Law & Social Thought; Medical Humanities; the Study of Women, Gender, and Sexuality; Cognitive Sciences; and Neuroscience.

-What's the intro course? any course at the 100- or 200-level will give you a good taste of philosophy, but if you already know you want to major then PHIL 210 and PHIL 281 should be some of the courses you take first.
+What's the intro course?
+Any course at the 100-or 200-level will give you a good taste of philosophy, but if you already know you want to major then PHIL 210 and PHIL 281 should be some of the courses you take first.